winlaud/large-data-website/rabbit/holland.md

 - Broken: Any color in conjunction with white.

-###Diet
-A high quality pellet feed (protein ~ 15-16%), along with unlimited timothy hay and fresh water and exercise will maintain a healthy individual.

 ###History

 - Because of demand and supply, this breed was bred to be smaller and smaller
 - In Germany and Denmark the Medium sized "Mini Lop" is more popular.
 - The Holland Lop was first brought to England in 1969/70 by George Scott of Yorkshire county via a Dutch contact.
 - During the winter of 1978/79, a number of Holland Lops were imported from Holland
 - The Dutch lines introduced into the United States produced the Madagascar (Sooty Fawn/Tort) and the Sable Point, the two most favored colors in Hollands.